ropensci/mctq/README.md

 ### Wait, a R package for a questionnaire?

-If you’re familiar with MCTQ, you know that it is not a simple questionnaire, as it requires a lot of date/time manipulation.
+If you’re familiar with MCTQ, you know that it’s not a simple questionnaire, as it requires a lot of date/time manipulation.
 That can be real challenging, especially if you’re dealing with a large set of data.